MEET OUR TEAM

 Amitav Virmani

-Amitav Virmani is the Founder and CEO of The Education Alliance (TEA), a non-profit organization focused on improving the quality of education in Government schools.
-TEA works with the state governments of Tamil Nadu, Madhya Pradesh, Tripura, Delhi and the South Delhi Municipal Corporation on education reform initiatives.
+Amitav Virmani is the Founder and CEO of The Education Alliance (TEA), a non-profit organization focused on improving the quality of education in government schools.
+The organization currently works with the state governments of Tamil Nadu, Madhya Pradesh, Tripura and Delhi along with the South Delhi Municipal Corporation on education reform initiatives.

 alternative